justinbois/distribution-explorer-app/discrete/geometric.rst

 -----

 - The Geometric distribution is not implemented in Stan.
 You can instead use a :ref:`negative_binomial` fixing the parameter :math:`\alpha` to be unity and relating the parameter :math:`\beta` of the Negative Binomial distribution to :math:`\theta` as :math:`\theta = \beta/(1+\beta)`.
-- The Geometric distribution is defined differently in SciPy, replacing :math:`y` with :math:`y-1`.
-In SciPy's parametrization the Geometric distribution describes the number of successive Bernoulli *trials* (not just the failures; the success is included) necessary to get a success.
-To adjust for this while still using the PMF defined here, we use the ``loc=-1`` kwarg.
+- The Geometric distribution is defined differently in Numpy and SciPy, replacing :math:`y` with :math:`y-1`.
+In this parametrization the Geometric distribution describes the number of successive Bernoulli *trials* (not just the failures; the success is included) necessary to get a success.
+To adjust for this while still using the PMF defined here, we use the ``loc=-1`` keyword argument in the SciPy implementation and we subtract one from the random numbers generated using Numpy.

 ----